lpi-code/IMT-PracticalAnsible/README.md

 ```

 It works on atelier-05 we are ready to go to the next step.
-We create a new inventory file `ansible.cfg`
+We create a new config file `ansible.cfg`

 ```
 [vagrant@ansible ema]$ touch ~/.ansible.cfg